At a Distance, Spring Is Green: Supporting

-A striking and colorful beauty who is majoring in Design at Myeongil University.
-She grew up under her 'daughter fool' father's extraordinary love and overprotection.
-Because of her beauty, she's treated like a princess everywhere she goes but doesn't know how to treat others well so her relationships never last long.
-As Kim So-bin and Wang Young-ran's roommate, her prickly, sensitive, and arrogant personality makes troubles big and small.
-Though she comes off as selfish and coy, what she truly desires is finding her real self and true love.
-She eventually lays eyes on Nam Soohyun.
+Mi-joo is a princess-like girl who majors in Design at Myeong-il University.
+She grew up under her father's extraordinary love and over-protection and struggles to treat others well.
+As Kim So-bin and Wang Young-ran's roommate, her prickly, sensitive, and arrogant personality sometimes makes troubles.
+Despite her selfishness, Mi-joo wants to find her real self and true love, and eventually lays eyes on Nam Soo-hyun.